Back to top

 About bowel cancer

-In bowel cancer, cells in your large bowel (colon) or back passage (rectum) start growing out of control.
+If you have bowel cancer, cells in your large bowel (colon) or back passage (rectum) start growing out of control.
 Most bowel cancers (around seven in 10) start in the colon, while around three in 10 start in the rectum.
-They usually develop from small, non-cancerous (benign) growths of tissue called polyps, that can become cancerous (malignant) over time.
+They usually develop from small, non-cancerous (benign) growths of tissue called polyps, which can become cancerous (malignant) over time.

 Causes of bowel cancer

-It’s not known exactly why certain people get bowel cancer.
-But it’s thought that it probably happens because of a mixture of different factors.
+It’s not known exactly what causes bowel cancer.
+It probably happens because of a mixture of different things.

-Although it’s possible to develop bowel cancer at any age, it’s rare before the age of 40.
+Although you can develop bowel cancer at any age, it’s rare before 40.
 You’re more likely to get it as you get older.
-Your risk of developing bowel cancer is also known to be higher if you:
+Your risk of developing bowel cancer is also higher if you:

-- have a family history of bowel cancer – you’re twice as likely to get it if your brother, sister or one of your parents has it
+- have a family history of bowel cancer – you’re more likely to get it if your brother, sister, or one of your parents has it

 - have an inherited bowel condition, such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colorectal cancer (HNPCC), also known as Lynch syndrome